coohom/cloud-docs/src/examples/layout_estimation.md

 import glm
 ``` -->

-We filter scenes that contain rooms for manhattan layout estimation in the Scene Process Stage, as implemented in the `ManhattanSceneFilter`.
+First, we filter scenes which get rooms with manhattan layout assumption in the Scene Process Stage, as implemented in the `ManhattanSceneFilter`.

-In the entity process stage, we first filter cameras in the relative empty rooms as whon in `CameraFilter`.
+In the entity process stage, we first filter cameras in the relative empty rooms as shown in `CameraFilter`.

-We setup the camera parameters in `CameraSetting`.
-We adopt randomization for camera as shown in `CameraRandomizer`.
+Then, we setup the camera parameters in `CameraSetting`.
+We also adopt domain randomization for cameras as shown in `CameraRandomizer`.

-After rendering process stage, we setup customized output for generating information about room structure as shown in `StructureOutput`.
+After the rendering process stage, we setup customized output for generating information about room structure as shown in `StructureOutput`.

 <!-- For this task, we set the type of camera to `PANORAMA` in Entity Process Stage, and output the corner and camera parameters in the Entity Process Stage. -->